antronerds/r2-tutorials/docs/Differential_Expression.md

 The result is a list of genes that is ordered by the most significant differential expression between the groups that you chose (Figure 15).
 A short summary of the calculation is given above the table; ~ 2600 genes have met the criteria set by default; their expression exhibits a correlation with the separation in the two groups.
 The generated list can be sorted or filtered by any of the column headers in the grid, such as by the p-value (P) or the difference.

 In the right menu numerous modules can be selected to continue the analysis.
-Also, the generated list can be extracted to continue for further usage outside R2 and stored as temporary of permanent geneset in R2, as indicated in the right menu
+Also, the generated list can be extracted to continue for further usage outside R2 and stored as temporary or permanent geneset in R2, as indicated in the right menu

    ![](_static/images/FindDiff/DifferentialExpress_Genelistv2a.png "Figure 15 Genes differentially expressed between groups")